Omkaarr1/streaming-wav-to-flac/README.md

 1. **Open the Application**:
    In your browser, go to `http://localhost:8080/static/index.html`.

-2. **Upload a WAV File**:
+2. **Start Streaming**:
-   Click the "Choose WAV File" button to select a WAV file from your device.
+   - Click the **Start Streaming** button to begin capturing audio from your microphone and sending it to the server.

-3. **Convert and Download**:
-   Click the "Convert and Download" button to start the conversion.
-Once complete, the FLAC file will automatically download to your device.
+   - The backend server will convert the streamed audio to FLAC in real-time.

+3. **Stop Streaming**:
+   - Click **Stop Streaming** to end the session.
+   - The application will then combine all received FLAC data and play it back as a single audio file.

 ## Project Structure